 Once a Mentor-Protégé match is made, a final agreement will be signed by representatives of the Mentor, the Protégé and TPWD.

-Prospective mentor companies will submit a completed Mentor Application for consideration for selection as a sponsored mentor.
-The Mentor Application is designed to collect information for staff to ascertain the following:
+Prospective mentor companies will submit a completed State of Texas Mentor Protégé Application for consideration as a TPWD sponsored mentor.
+The TPWD Mentor Protégé Application is designed to collect information for staff to determine eligibility of the following.